RivaD2/personal/vanilla-to-react-features/README.md

 - First I created a JSON file to hold my headings and content for the accordion (the content is shown inside the panel)
 - I Imported the JSON data into `App` and passed the accordion data in its entirety as props to the `Accordion` component.
 - I set up the basic structure for the Accordion and took in the props passed from `App`.
-I mapped over the JSON data, displaying each accordion header and content accordingly.
+I mapped over the JSON data, tracking the index for each item, and displayed each accordion header and content accordingly.
   - This structure works for now, but I might want to consider mapping over the data in App.js instead.
 Then I could pass props for the `header` and `content` from the JSON data to the Accordion component.
-- When thinking of how I want to open and close the accordion panel, I know that by default it is open.
-Since I am using React to build this feature, I will make use of state to determine whether the panel is open or closed setting the initial value to be a boolean.
+- When thinking of how I want to open and close the accordion panel, I know that by default it is closed.
+Since I am using React to build this feature, I will make use of state (`openPanelIndex`)to determine which panel is open setting the initial value to be a -1. -1 is never going to be index in the array of data.
 This state will live inside the `Accordion` component.
-- I also know I will need some sort of click handler on the icon in the accordion title since that is where my icon to open the panel lives.
+- I also know I will need some sort of click handler on the accordion title since that is where my icon to open the panel lives.
 When clicked on, it should do the following:
-   - When the user clicks on the icon in the accordion title, I want to open the panel.
+   - update the state to be whatever index (panel) has been clicked on
+   - If a panel is open, then I need to set the state value to be -1 again (close it), otherwise I will set the state to be the index of the panel that is clicked on.
+- When the icon is clicked, If `openPanelIndex` is equal to the current index I am on, then that means the accordion is open (that particular panel is open).
-   - I also want to dynamically change the icon depending on whether the state is set to true or false.
+- I also want to dynamically change the icon depending on the state.
-   - `+` to open panel and reveal content, perhaps state of `isOpen` set to false
+   - `+` to open panel and reveal content
-   - `-` to close the panel, `openPanel` set to true (- will show only when panel is open)
+   - `-` to close the panel
-- If the state variable `openPanel` is true, then I can show the accordion content div.
-In other words, we can use the same state to manage the icon switch and the rendering of the content div.
+   - I can use a ternary to change the icons, `openPanelIndex === index ?` then panel is open, so show the `'-' : '+'`